-On September 21, 2021, CCC Intelligent Solutions Inc., an indirect wholly owned subsidiary of the Company, together with certain of the Company's subsidiaries acting as guarantors entered into the 2021 Credit Agreement, dated as of September 21, 2021.
+On September 21, 2021, CCC Intelligent Solutions Inc., an indirect wholly owned subsidiary of the Company, together with certain of the Company's subsidiaries acting as guarantors entered into a credit agreement (the "2021 Credit Agreement").

-The 2021 Credit Agreement replaced the Company's First Lien Credit Agreement, dated as of April 27, 2017, as amended as of February 14, 2020.
+The 2021 Credit Agreement replaced the Company's 2017 First Lien Credit Agreement (the "First Lien Credit Agreement"), dated as of April 27, 2017, as amended as of February 14, 2020.